codatio/codat-docs/docs/integrations/accounting/dynamics365businesscentral/accounting-dynamics365businesscentral-setup.md

    - **Name**: Enter a short name for your application.
 Your customers will see this name when they authorize your connection to their accounting system.

-   - **Supported account types**: Select **Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)**.
+   - **Supported account types**: Select **Accounts in any organizational directory (Any Microsoft Entra ID directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)**.
 This allows Codat to access data in Dynamics 365 Business Central.

    - **Redirect URI**: Select **Web**, then enter the following URL: `https://dynamics365businesscentral.codat.io/oauth/callback`